sansIstCool/physics-simulations/README.md

 ## 🛠️ How to Run
 1. Install Pygame: `pip install pygame`
+2. install pymunk: `pip install pymunk`
-2. Run the script: `python main.py`
+3. Run the script: `python "for windows" python3 "for mac and linux" (file name).py`

 ---
 *Part of scholarship applecation challenge.*